Holyrood Palace 360 Tour

 The Palace of Holyroodhouse

-For 500 years Holyrood Palace has been home to Monarchs, from Mary Queen of Scots to Queen Elizabeth II.
+For 500 years Holyrood Palace has been home to Monarchs, from Mary Queen of Scots to King Charles III.
 Before becoming a Royal residence, an abbey stood on the site from the 12th century.
-Now, the Queen is in residence there for a week at the beginning of each summer, holding investitures, audiences and garden parties.
+Now, the King is in residence there whenever he is is Scotland, often holding investitures, audiences and garden parties.
 The Royal Collection Trust manage public access to the building.
 You can visit almost all year round – except when a member of the Royal family is in residence.
 The virtual tour encompasses three main areas:

 The Great Stair